First Time User? Enroll now.

 COVID-19: Vaccine information, testing, treatment, and additional resources

 Home > Health Library > Monoclonal antibodies

-Monoclonal antibody treatment is given as an intravenous (IV) infusion, through a needle in a vein.
+Monoclonal antibody treatment is given through a needle in a vein (IV) or by an injection.
 This treatment may be used alone.
 Or it may be given with other treatments, such as radiation therapy.

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Anne C. Poinier MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Douglas A. Stewart MD - Medical Oncology

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.